godunno/dunno-front-end/README.md

     Just run `git add .`!
   * `git commit -m "Just added pepper, now it's AWESOME"` - Send a message to your bros!
 It's a **MUST**!
 Seriously, you cannot commit without a message, I've tried.
+Besides, you don't wanna be rude, DO YOU?
   * `git push` - Put it on the fridge (a.k.a.
 Github) and wait to see them faces!